George Munro, 1st of Culcairn: Assassination

 After the Jacobite rising had been suppressed a Munro Independent Company under Harry Munro of Foulis and the command of his uncle, George Munro of Culcairn continued to police the Highlands.
-George Munro and his Independent Company burned Achnacarry Castle, which was the seat of the Clan Cameron, watched by Donald Cameron, chief of the Clan Cameron.
-The Camerons had been the most staunch of Jacobites and were also responsible for the murder of George's elder brother Sir Robert Munro, 6th Baronet after the Battle of Falkirk.
+George Munro and his Independent Company burned Achnacarry Castle, which was the seat of the Clan Cameron, watched by Donald Cameron of Lochiel, chief of the Clan Cameron.
+The Camerons had been the most staunch of Jacobites and were also responsible for the murder of George's elder brother Sir Robert Munro, 6th Baronet after the Battle of Falkirk Muir.

 Around the same time that Achnacarry Castle was burned a Government officer from the Clan Grant, seized a young man by the name of Cameron, who had been sent by his father, Dugald Roy Cameron, to Fort William to surrender their arms.
 Grant shot the young Cameron on the spot.
 The young Cameron's father swore to be revenged on what had happened to his son and had heard that Grant rode a white horse and waited for him behind a rock on his return from Loch Arkaig.
 Captain George Munro of Culcairn had borrowed Grant's horse and as a result was shot and killed in mistake for him by Cameron.

 Some information on George Munro of Culcairn's murder is given by historian Ruairidh MacLeod.
 MacLeod states that on 19 August, Lord Loudon (John Campbell, 4th Earl of Loudoun) ordered Munro to sweep through Knoydart and into Lochaber.
 On 31 August, Munro's four companies met up with Captain Grant's detachment at Locharkaigside where Munro was killed.
 The Reverend John Cameron maintained that Munro was shot in mistake for Captain Grant of Knockando, in revenge by the father of a man killed on the orders of Grant.
 Lord Albemarle reported that the murderer of Culcairn was John Roy McFie who was frequently called John Roy Cameron and who lived at Auchinsoul on North Arkaigside.
 The MacGillonies (who were a branch or sept of Clan Cameron), later delivered up a suspect called Evan Bane as a scapegoat, Lord Loudoun reacted angrily ordering Cameron of Fassefern to find the right man within ten days.

+Underground Roman Catholic Bishop John Geddes believed Munro's death to have been a deliberate act by a disgruntled enlisted man, whom Captain Grant had recently had flogged.
+The Bishop also believed that Captain Munro's death was divine retribution for his personal involvement in the recent desecration and church arson of a nearby Roman Catholic chapel and others like it throughout Cameron country.